maayane/PhotoFit/README.md

 By default, the code shows and save plots generated while running.
 They are interesting, but if you do not want to see or save them, you can set `show_underlying_plots` to `False`

-And if you want the code to tell you more about what it is doing at each step, you can set `verbose` to `True`:
+And if you want the code to tell you more about what it is doing at each step, you can set `verbose` to `True` (we recommand keeping it to `False` though):

 The `Best` numpy array, containing the time evolution of T and R, is stored in your output directory (defined in the `params.py` file), in a file called `Results.txt`.
 In addition to this file, the code creates in your output directory one sub-directory per epoch, with several files and plots.
 In particular, the plot stored in `SED_date_X.XXX.pdf`(left) shows the infered SED at epoch X.XXX and the plot stored in `fit_result_FLux.pdf` (right) shows the data and best-fit model superimposed.